About me

 For me, the most important political challenge today is reversing climate change, through a radical green investment plan to create jobs, energy security and more liveable communities.
 At the same time we have to defend democracy, and the security of our democratic allies, against far-right parties and the totalitarian states that stand behind them.

-As a TV journalist at BBC Newsnight, and later at Channel 4 News, I reported on struggles against exploitation and injustice across the world – from strikes by China’s migrant workforce, to the Arab Spring and the 2014 war in Gaza – to the fight for dignity and respect for hard-pressed working class communities here in the UK.
+As economics editor at BBC Newsnight, and later at Channel 4 News, I reported on struggles against exploitation and injustice across the world – from strikes by China’s migrant workforce, to the Arab Spring and the 2014 war in Gaza – to the fight for dignity and respect by working class communities here in the UK.

 In 2016 I quit TV news so that I could oppose Brexit and support Labour openly.
-Today I write for The New European, Frankfurter Rundschau and Social Europe – and speak to forums across the world about the need for a state-led fight for social, economic and climate justice.
+Today I write for The New European, Frankfurter Rundschau and Social Europe – and I’m a UK champion for the global campaign for a Fossil Fuel Non-Proliferation Treaty.
+In February 2022 I was in Ukraine, working with Labour politicians, and trade union leaders, to establish concrete solidarity in the face of Russian aggression – and I have not stopped trying to do so since.

 The 2019 election taught me that we only win when we listen.
-We need to combine the offer of economic, social and climate justice with traditional Labour values on crime, defence and foreign policy.
-That’s why, when Labour lost, I was one of the first people on the left to support Keir Starmer’s leadership campaign.
+We need to combine the offer of economic, social and climate justice with traditional Labour policies on crime, defence and foreign policy.
+We need, above all, to make sure the voices of local people are heard through local democracy – whether it’s on air quality, fuel poverty, utility bills or the cost of housing.

-I’m a radical social democrat: for me redistributing power is just as important as redistributing wealth.
-Socialism should be a project of self-empowerment, led by working class communities, from below.
+For me redistributing power is just as important as redistributing wealth.
+Socialism should be a project of self-empowerment, led by working class communities.
 And it should place the rights and freedoms of individual human beings right at the heart of the project.